Rainbow trout: Redmouth disease

 Enteric redmouth disease is a bacterial infection of freshwater and marine fish caused by the pathogen Yersinia ruckeri.
 It is primarily found in rainbow trout and other cultured salmonids.
 The disease is characterized by subcutaneous hemorrhaging of the mouth, fins, and eyes.
 It is most commonly seen in fish farms with poor water quality.
 Redmouth disease was first discovered in Idaho rainbow trout in the 1950s.

 Removal methods

 Some fisheries are focused on removing rainbow trout in order to reestablish native trout populations.
 This can be done by poisoning rivers with chemicals such as antimycin or rotenone which have been declared safe in the U.S. by the Environmental Protection Agency.
 Once the chemicals have dissipated, native trout are released into the river.
 Another method is to use electrofishing which enables the fish to be caught alive and harvested or re-located.
-This technique has been used in the Great Smokey Mountains National Park to rid it of rainbow trout that were introduced in the 1930s and have thrived ever since.
+This technique has been used in the Great Smoky Mountains National Park to rid it of rainbow trout that were introduced in the 1930s and have thrived ever since.
 They are hoping to re-establish native brook trout in at least some of the 2100 mi river system.
 Neither method of control is 100% effective and are best regarded as methods to change the relative population sizes of fish species.